Future TWU student won $100,000 for tuition

 Destiny Alfred won something many Americans can only dream of under the current system: a chance at debt-free higher education.

-A high schooler from Spring, Alfred won $100,000 toward her university expenses when she begins at Texas Woman’s University next fall.
+A high schooler from Spring, Alfred won $100,000 toward her college expenses when she begins at Texas Woman’s University next fall.

 She achieved the feat by throwing more footballs through a target than her opponent during halftime at the Pac 12 championship football game.
-Alfred made 10 throws while her opponent completed eight.
+Alfred completed 10 throws while her opponent made eight.

 In a video she made while applying for the competition, Alfred said she’s had two open heart surgeries herself, so she wants to be able to help others in similar situations.